Option Spread a Defined Risk Strategy Explained

 The three main types of spreads are the vertical spread, calendar spread and the diagonal spread.
 They are grouped by the relationships between the strike price and expiration dates of the options involved.

 Vertical spreads are spreads involving options of the same underlying security, expire in the same month, but have different strike prices.
 If you enter a position and you receive a credit than we talk about a credit spread.
-If you payed to set up the position then you entered a debit spread. spread
+If you payed to set up the position then you entered a debit spread.
+We use credit spreads with options with high implied volatility and debit spreads with options of low IVR.

 Calendar spreads are created using options of the same underlying security, same strike prices but with different expiration dates.